- Normal precautions

 Travel to Azerbaijan

-Please note that foreign nationals over 18 are required to present a COVID-19 passport (a document confirming complete vaccination against COVID-19 or immunity gained by recovering from COVID-19) at the border control in Azerbaijan and a document confirming a negative PCR test result for COVID-19 taken within 72 hours of arrival.
-Ireland understands that an EU Digital Covid Cert will be sufficient for the purposes of proving vaccination.
+Please note that foreign nationals over 18 are required to present proof of vaccination for COVID-19 at the border control in Azerbaijan.
+It is understood that an EU Digital Covid Cert is sufficient for the purposes of proving vaccination.

 For up to date information on which international flight routes are operating, please see the following link: Baku International Airport (GYD).